Sihathor

-Menwadjre Sihathor was an ephemeral ruler of the 13th Dynasty during the late Middle Kingdom.
+Menwadjre Sihathor was an ephemeral ruler of the late 13th Dynasty during the Middle Kingdom.
 Sihathor may never have enjoyed an independent reign, possibly only ruling for a few months as a coregent with his brother Neferhotep I.

 According to Egyptologist Kim Ryholt, Sihathor died in 1733 BC while Detlef Franke dates his short reign to 1694 BC.
 His tomb is likely to be the unfinished one located between the tombs of his brothers S9 and S10, in Abydos.

 Attestations

 According to the latest reading of the Turin canon by Ryholt, Sihathor is recorded there on column 7, line 26 (Gardiner col. 6, line 26).

 Sihathor is attested on two statues from the Hekaib sanctuary in Elephantine as a "king's son", which is here an honorary title referring to his brother Neferhotep I being king.
 Two rock inscriptions from Philae and Sehel Island further mention Sihathor as a brother to Neferhotep I. According to Ryholt and Stephen Quirke, Sihathor is also attested as a king on a steatite cylinder seal, now in the Petrie Museum (UC1157), and a bead of unknown provenance, now in the Brooklyn Museum.
 A few further seals mentioning a king's son Sihathor are known, but Ryholt concludes that they may correspond to another Sihathor.
 Finally, Vivian Davies points to the existence of a statue of Sihathor made after his death and where he is only given the title of "king's son".